Patients are finding the virtues and pitfalls of telemedicine apps during their wide adoption.

 What Do The Patients Dislike About Telemedicine?

-Although the Telemedicine platform most often results in improved care, it's not always the case that those visits result in better care as there are some obstacles in telemedicine.
+Although the Telemedicine platform most often results in improved care, it's not always the case that those visits result in better care as there are some obstacles to telemedicine.

 Internet disconnection issues: